 When a derivative is used as a hedge against a position that a Portfolio holds, any loss generated by the derivative should generally be offset by gains on the hedged instrument, and vice versa.
 While hedging can reduce or eliminate losses, it also can reduce or eliminate gains.
 Hedges are sometimes subject to imperfect matching between the derivative and the hedged investment, and there can be no assurance that a Portfolio's hedging transactions will be effective.
-Also, suitable derivative transactions may not be available in all circumstances, and there can be no assurance that a Portfolio or that, if used, such strategies will be successful.
+Also, suitable derivative transactions may not be available in all circumstances, and there can be no assurance that a Portfolio will engage in derivative transactions to reduce exposure to other risks when that might be beneficial or that, if used, such strategies will be successful.